EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Brazil as the ideal destination thanks to 88% renewable energy, with emerging concerns about grid limits
+Brazil as an ideal destination thanks to its 88% renewable energy, with emerging alerts about grid limitations

 Dominant angle identified — does not reflect unanimity of this country’s media

-Brazil presents itself as the potential big winner of the global data center energy crisis, and its media coverage reflects this optimism.
-The country has launched a plan to attract $350 billion in data center investment over ten years, with a killer argument: 88% of its electricity production comes from renewable sources, primarily hydroelectric.
+Brazil is positioning itself as the potential big winner in the global data centre energy crisis, with media coverage reflecting this optimism.
+The country has launched a plan to attract $350 billion in data centre investments over ten years, deploying a compelling argument: 88% of its electricity production comes from renewable sources, primarily hydroelectric power.

-The flagship RT-One/Hitachi Energy project plans Latin America's largest AI data center platform, with a mega campus in Uberlândia (100 MW initial), another in Maringá (200 MW), and a third site under evaluation.
-Brazil already represents 41% of the Latin American data center market, with 1 GW of installed IT capacity by end 2025 and 23 strategic projects expected by end 2026.
+The flagship RT-One/Hitachi Energy project plans Latin America's largest AI data centre platform, with a mega campus in Uberlândia (100 MW initial), another in Maringá (200 MW) and a third site under evaluation.
+Brazil already represents 41% of the Latin American data centre market, with 1 GW of installed IT capacity by end-2025 and 23 strategic projects expected by end-2026.

-But NeoFeed warns: behind the promised 500 billion reais in investments lies a genuine 'stress test for the electricity sector.'
-Electricity consumption growth of 3.3% annually through 2035, driven by data centers, industrial electrification, and mobility, could strain even a predominantly renewable grid.
+Yet NeoFeed warns: behind the promised 500 billion reais in investments lies a genuine "stress test for the electricity sector".
+Electricity consumption growth of 3.3% annually through 2035, driven by data centres, industrial electrification and mobility, could strain even a renewable-dominant grid.

-The NGO IPAM Amazônia raises an angle absent from official discourse: the environmental impact of data centers in Brazil and the lack of environmental counterparts demanded from investors.
-The Brazilian debate oscillates between economic euphoria and still-marginal ecological warnings.
+The IPAM Amazônia NGO raises an angle absent from official discourse: the environmental impact of data centres in Brazil and the absence of environmental conditions imposed on investors.
+Brazilian debate oscillates between economic euphoria and still-marginal environmental alerts.

-Economic euphoria dominating debate, critical voices still marginal
+Economic optimism dominating debate, critical voices still marginal

-Omission of hydroelectric dependency risks facing climate change
+Omission of risks linked to hydroelectric dependency amid climate change

-Little perspective on competition between data centers and local community electricity access
+Limited perspective on competition between data centres and electricity access for local communities

 Discover how another country covers this same story.